Nelsan Ellis: Career

 Ellis began his acting career in the early 2000s, with a role in the short film Lost.
 In 2005, he starred in the television film Warm Springs.
 From 2005 to 2006, he played the recurring role of Carter Howard in the television series The Inside.
 He followed this up with guest roles in Veronica Mars and Without a Trace, both in 2007.

-Ellis at the International Comic-Con San Diego with Ryan Kwanten, Deborah Ann Woll, Anna Paquin, Rutina Wesley, and Stephen Moyer to promote True Blood in 2011.
+Ellis at the International Comic-Con San Diego with (l to r) Kevin Alejandro, Ellis, Deborah Ann Woll, Ryan Kwanten, Rutina Wesley, Stephen Moyer, and Anna Paquin to promote True Blood in 2011.

 In mid-2007, Ellis was cast as Lafayette Reynolds in the pilot for True Blood, as a short-order cook at Merlotte's Bar & Grill, a drug dealer, a member of Jason Stackhouse's road crew, and Tara Thornton's cousin.
 The pilot was shot in the early summer of 2007 and was officially ordered to series in August.
 Production on the series began later that fall.

 In casting Lafayette Reynolds, Alan Ball had concerns because the character's homosexuality would be a dominating trait.
 He said "you don't want to bring in someone who's going to play that in a phony way".
 Nelsan Ellis said that it took him a few episodes to find the character.
 Ellis said that he based many of Lafayette's mannerisms on his mother and his sister, and that the costuming also helped him to get into character.
 He told The Philadelphia Inquirer:

 I have more makeup on than any of the females in the cast.
 Once they get me with the fake eyelashes and the eye makeup, I listen to some Rihanna and I'm there.